microsoft/online-experimentation-metric-collections/custom/README.md

 ## Prerequisites

-Custom metrics rely on event logs that are instrumented via AppConfig's `TrackEvent`.
-This instrumentation through AppConfig guarantees the `TargetingId` will be attached to events: otherwise attributing to assigned feature flags is not possible.
+Custom metrics rely on event logs that are instrumented via AppConfig's `TrackEvent` (or `track_event` in Python).
+This instrumentation through AppConfig is a wrapper of Azure Monitoring event tracking and guarantees the `TargetingId` will be attached to events.
+This attachment of `TargetingId` is required in order to attribute events to each user's assigned feature flags.

 Metrics in this collection will not work out-of-box.
-Event logging may need to be added, and event name and property references in the metric definition should be checked and edited to match.
+Event logging must be added.
+Event name and property references are stated in each section and should be implemented in telemetry; or the metric itself should be edited to match existing instrumentation.

 ## Use